Coffee Knowledge

 Relationship with types of coffee

-Different coffee types require different water conditions.
-Light roasted beans need hotter water to enhance their complex flavor profiles, while dark roasted beans benefit from slightly cooler water to avoid over-extraction.
+Different types of coffee require tailored water conditions.
+Lightly roasted beans benefit from hotter water to enhance their complex flavors, while dark roasted beans thrive with slightly cooler water to avoid over-extraction.

 -